javacaliente/devika/README.md

    - `GOOGLE`: The Google API endpoint for web searching.
    - `OLLAMA`: The Ollama API endpoint for accessing Local LLMs.

 Make sure to keep your API keys secure and do not share them publicly.
 For setting up the Bing and Google search API keys, follow the instructions in the [search engine setup](docs/Installation/search_engine.md)

+### how to use

+To start using Devika, follow these steps:

+1. Open the Devika web interface in your browser.
+2. To create a project, click on 'select project' and then click on 'new project'.
+3. Select the search engine and model configuration for your project.
+4. In the chat interface, provide a high-level objective or task description for Devika to work on.
+5. Devika will process your request, break it down into steps, and start working on the task.
+6. Monitor Devika's progress, view generated code, and provide additional guidance or feedback as needed.
+7. Once Devika completes the task, review the generated code and project files.
+8. Iterate and refine the project as desired by providing further instructions or modifications.

 ## Contributing